ruudwelten/tim/README.md

 - Change if statement in `app.py` to registration set up to prevent this getting too long
-- Use correct locale, now all times are UTC, which means a log past at midnight CET is still showing the previous day
+- Use correct locale, now all times are UTC, which means a log past midnight CET is still showing the previous day
-- Add configuration for often used timestamp titles that can be automatically toggled off for the tally